 Website: https://www.airstream.com/touring-coaches/

 Based in Decatur, Indiana.
-American Coach is entering the Class B RV market with the introduction of the American Patriot.
+American Coach (part of REV Group, Inc.) entered the Class B RV market with the introduction of the American Patriot on the Mercedes Sprinter chassis in 2019.
+The American Coach Patriot is also available on the Ford Transit chassis.

 Chassis: Mercedes Sprinter